magarose/NodeProject/README.md

 There's an input where u can add a new user.
 There's an input where u can search for an user with a keyword (filter)

-Also, I made an API where shows every new user and search them with their ID in the url /api/users/:iduser
+Also, I made an API which shows every new user.
+Each user can be find with their ID in the url /api/users/:iddelusuario

 (I know, styles are awful)